Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/Assignments/assignment-3-SASS.md

   - Use for loops to automate your stylesheet.
   - Use mixins to make it easier to apply complex rules.

+**Part 2**

+For part two you should work with anotehr student.
+Between the two of you come up with a 2 minute presentation on a technique you used with SASS and Type.
+You need to show a code sample in a GitHub gist.

+The goal is show a simple technique that anyone in class could apply to their work.

 ### Deliverable

 A link to the branch of your project that uses SASS.

+Your GitHub Gist and live code sample.

 ### Due date